solui/solui/packages/docs/GettingStarted/README.md

 solui publish --spec contracts/erc20/ui.json --artifacts build/contracts
 ```

-The console should output a URL where you can view your IPFS-hosted UI.
+The console should output a URL where you can view your IPFS-hosted Dapp.
 Read the
 [publishing docs](../../Publishing/Overview) for more information.